SBNSoftware/SBNSoftware.github.io/sbn_online_wiki/ICARUS_FTS.md

 - The ongoing xporter process will drift in and out of D state as it runs.
 I think this is normal.
 I think that one should not assume if you see the process in D state that it is dead.
 - Xporter needs to communicate with both UconDB DB (postgres) and MongoDB to run
 - What Xporter does:
-  a.
-First moves the files
+  - First moves the files
-  b.
-Then tries to make metadata and write to JSON file --> needs RunHistory DB to grab configuration name/information, looks into root file for number of events, parses   the file name for run number, what data stream (used for file families) and calculates a checksum used for transfers
+  - Then tries to make metadata and write to JSON file --> needs RunHistory DB to grab configuration name/information, looks into root file for number of events, parses   the file name for run number, what data stream (used for file families) and calculates a checksum used for transfers

 - Example of metadata file:
   {